Events & Tickets

 Besides his occupation as a trombonist, Mr. Tri Pramudia enjoys hiking and hanging out with friends.

-Andrew Abel is a first-year Tuba Fellow with the New World Symphony.
+Andrew Abel is a second-year Tuba Fellow with the New World Symphony.
 Prior to becoming a Fellow, Mr. Abel was an active freelance musician on the West Coast.
 He is a frequent guest with the Seattle Symphony and Seattle Opera; most recently he performed in the 2019 production of Verdi’s La Traviata.
 In addition, Mr. Abel can be heard on their albums Beijing Harmony (2018) and The Flying Lotus (2017).
 Outside of the concert hall, Mr. Abel is an active studio musician and has appeared on a variety of soundtracks from blockbuster video game titles such as Destiny and DOTA to television series including the NBC show Community.

 In 2014 Mr. Abel performed with the Tanglewood Music Center Orchestra, becoming the youngest person to ever have been awarded the Tanglewood tuba fellowship.
 He has also spent summers at Music Academy of the West and the Spoleto Festival in Charleston, South Carolina.